tobykurien/Xtendroid/README.md

 Samples
 -------

+There are several examples in the examples folder: https://github.com/tobykurien/Xtendroid/tree/master/examples

-For an example of a project that uses this library, see the Webapps project http://github.com/tobykurien/webapps
+For an example of a live project that uses this library, see the Webapps project https://github.com/tobykurien/webapps

 Getting Started
 ===============

+- Git clone this repository and import it using Eclipse.
+- Add it as a library project to your Xtend project.
+- If you are using an existing or new Android project:
+-- Right-click on your project -> Properties -> Java Build Path -- Click Libraries -> Add library -> Xtend Library
-Git clone this repository and import it using Eclipse.
-Add it as a library project to your Xtend project.
-Now you can use it as shown in the examples above.
+- Now you can use it as shown in the examples above.

-More documentation coming soon.
-This project is in early alpha stage, so expect changes as it matures.
-Feel free to fork and send me pull requests.

 Xtend
 =====

-For more about Xtend, see http://xtend-lang.org
+For more about the Xtend language, see http://xtend-lang.org